czapizzle/m2e-server/README.md

 npm run migrate
 ```

-## Setup/Development
+## Starting the project

-To develop using this project you can run.
 The server will require you to be running a local instance of [MongoDB](https://www.mongodb.com/).
 ```
 npm start
 ```